-I wandered into Beinecke as a freshman, unhinged by my first set of midterms, looking for a quiet place to regroup.
+I wandered into Beinecke in my rookie year, unhinged by my first set of midterms, looking for a quiet place to regroup.
 The cold was sharp for a Californian, and I hurried along Wall Street, avoiding the more populated Elm.
 I glanced to the right, and found myself facing an odd structure, strangely beautiful.
 I had passed by several times, but this time I stopped.

 To this day, I’ve never seen anything as compelling as Beinecke.
 The walls are white marble squares – thick, strong, bizarrely translucent.
 The level of humidity, the placement of the sun, the density of the clouds all guide the light through the marble, a canvas always quivering, shifting, alive.
 Grays, browns and whites interweave with hints of yellows and pinks, a spectrum simultaneously limited and infinite.
 Shapes created by the light chase each other through the marble blocks, changing as a breeze repositions a cloud, a ray of sun gives way to a shadow – designs born of the unpredictable.